matthewstory/mattrideshis.bike/_posts/2017-08-23-silca-roll-premio.markdown

 image: assets/posts/gear/reviews/silca/hero.jpg
 ---

-Before we descend into my own cognative dissonence surrounding this product I want to start by stating two things very clearly.
+Before we descend into my own cognitive dissonance surrounding this product I want to start by stating two things very clearly.

 1. I love Silca.
 2. Do not buy the Seat Roll Premio.